-There are a number of way local residents can have an impact on air quality through everyday actions, such as those mentioned in Error!
-Not a valid bookmark self-reference.
+There are a number of way local residents can have an impact on air quality through everyday actions.
 Many of these are very small changes that can add up to a big impact.

 Appendix 2 - How to get Involved with Local Air Quality